havardhvestbo/GreenHouseApp/README.md

 ## Introduction

-Here you introduce your project in more detail.
-Include the following:

-* Introduction of the context, the domain.
-Where will your solution work?
-Is this the maritime domain, finance, private homes?
-* Introduction of the problem.
-What is problematic in this environment?
-What will you solve?
-Why is this relevant?
 * Short introduction in the rest of the report, preferably with links to the other chapters.
 For example, "We propose an Internet-of-Things system using temperature and humidity sensors.
 First we describe the used